GibbonEdu/docs/content/administrators/getting-started/installing-gibbon/install-ubuntu-debian.md

 `apt install apache2 php mysql-server php-gd php-mysql php-zip php-curl php-gettext php-pdo`

+For PHP 8, this may look a bit different:

+`apt install php8.0-mysql php8.0-gd php8.0-zip php8.0-curl php8.0-gettext php8.0-pdo php8.0-xml php8.0-mbstring`

 The relevant packages will be installed, however, you still need to enable mod_rewrite on Apache.

 `a2enmod rewrite`

+You may also need to edit your php.ini file to enable extensions under Dynamic Extensions, especially php_mysql.

 Next, restart Apache!